chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 ## contributes.colors

 Contributes new themable colors.
-These colors can be used by the extension in editor decorators and in the status bar.
+These colors can be used by the 插件 in editor decorators and in the status bar.
 Once defined, users can customize the color in the `workspace.colorCustomization` setting and user themes can set the color value.

 ```json
 {